DoGithDo/ESPHome-I2C-Master-Slave/README.md

 ```
 The `response_message` is taken out of the `response_queue` (a `vector`).
 > [!NOTE]
 > In a first version, Request Event did read the sensor value, calculate the checksum and concatenate the string with all delimiters.
-This did take too long and I had performance issues.
+This took too long and I had performance issues.
 In this version the data is written into a queue (`response_queue` as `vector`) and waiting for delivery.

 ## Issues on I2C and solutions
 During development I often had faulty messages.
 The cause was often that the ESP32 was busy and could not respond to the bus.
 In particular I had the following problems: